btford/grunt-conventional-changelog/README.md

 ### repository
 Defaults to `repository` or `repository.url`, found in `grunt.config('pkg')` or `package.json`.

 By default, it expects a github repository.
+The following will happen if your repo is not a standard url.

+`a/b` will be resolved to `https://github.com/a/b`

+eg: `yeoman/generator-angular` will become `https://github.com/yeoman/generator-angular`

+`git://github.com/a/b.git` will be resolved to `http://github.com/a/b`

+eg: `git://github.com/passy/google-cdn.git` will become `http://github.com/passy/google-cdn`

 Check [conventional-changelog's README](http://github.com/ajoslin/conventional-changelog) for information on using non-github repositories.

 ### editor
 If specified, it runs given command before finishing the task.
 This is useful if you want to manually polish the generated changelog.